markKovacs/proman/DEVNOTES.md

 - cards:
     + NEW: description varchar(255) NOT NULL
     + NEW: assigned_to varchar(x) default=NULL
+    + assigned by and assigned when?, created by?
 - boards:
     + NEW: team_id integer
     + MODIFY: account_id can be NULL